paul-wolf/djaq/README.md

 easily get a model instance via the DQResult.

 ## Limitations

+Most importantly, Djaq only supports Postgresql at this time.

 There is an upper limit to the complexity of queries you can achieve with Djaq.
 Mostly, the generated SQL has a series of joins, by default